intershop/intershop-pwa/docs/guides/migrations.md

 ```

 The Intershop PWA now contains [custom instructions for GitHub Copilot](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-repository-instructions).
-These instructions provide additional project specific context to Copilot to optimize the code suggestions for the Intershop PWA and its customizations.
+These instructions provide additional project-specific context to Copilot to optimize the code suggestions for the Intershop PWA and its customizations.

 Intershop PWA 8.0.0 provides functionality to support recurring orders.
 To enable the recurring order support in the PWA, ICM 13.x with the Recurring Orders Extension 2.2.0 (`icm-as-customization-recurringorders:2.2.0`) is required.